FakhrulMRijal/E-Commerce-Project/README.md

 You can run with git clone first, Second you npm install after that the run server first with nodemon server then go to cd client with npm start

-In here so many I use for make some fitured.
+In here so many I use for make some features.

 1. Mern(mongoDB, express, react, node.js).